Moor Pool Heritage

 Completion

-In 1912 the Moor Pool Estate was completed.
+The Moor Pool Estate is completed.

 Change of status